randy3k/Terminus/README.md

     {
         "string": "ls\n",
-        "tag": "<YOUR_TAG>"        # ignore this or set it to None to send text to the first terminal found "visible_only": False      # send to visible panels only, default is `False`.
+        "tag": "<YOUR_TAG>"        # ignore this or set it to None to send text to the first terminal found "visible_only": False      # send to visible terminal only, default is `False`.
 Only relevent when `tag` is None }
 )
 ```